cython/cython/docs/src/userguide/tutorial.rst

     >>> import helloworld
     Hello World

 Congratulations!
 You now know how to build a Cython extension.
-But So Far this example doesn't really give a feeling why one would ever want to use Cython, so lets create a more realistic example.
+But so far this example doesn't really give a feeling why one would ever want to use Cython, so lets create a more realistic example.